 - Best cellphone plans: What you'll pay each month for data

-- Best and worst phone carriers: Where T-Mobile and Sprint rank
+- Best and worst phone carriers: Where T-Mobile ranks

 What is the current status of the T-Mobile-Sprint merger?

 The most significant concession: T-Mobile and Sprint had to sell off some of their owned-and-operated subsidiaries to a third company that will become a new nationwide wireless carrier.
 That company is Dish, which is going to take over Sprint's Boost Mobile business.
-(This month, Sprint is also folding its Virgin Mobile subsidiary into Boost in anticipation of handing off that business to Dish.)
-In addition, the New T-Mobile — as the combined carrier will be called — would offer access to some of its wireless spectrum for a few year while Dish builds out its network.
+(In February, Sprint folded its Virgin Mobile subsidiary into Boost in anticipation of handing off that business to Dish.)
+In addition, T-Mobile has to provide access to some of its wireless spectrum for a few year while Dish builds out its network.

 If I'm currently a T-Mobile or Sprint customer, what will their merger do to my bill?